1on1pt/Cryptocurrencies/README.md

 ## Overview of the Analysis
 ![popular-cryptocurrencies](https://user-images.githubusercontent.com/94148420/164922829-937b9523-0436-4ce6-ae14-0df3a2794ece.jpeg)

-You and Martha have done your research.
 Data analysis skills in unsupervised machine learning include:
 * How to preprocess data - selection, transformation, and scaling
 * How to cluster - using elbow curve
 * How to reduce dimensions